-By virtue of his private ownership of the social tool - made and used by the cooperative labor of the working class - the employer has the economic power to appropriate to himself, as a capitalist, what is produced by the social labor of the working class.
-This accounts for the fact that the capitalist becomes fabulously rich, lives in a palace where there is music and singing and dancing, and where there is the luxury of all climes, while the workingmen who do the work and produce the wealth and endure the privations and make the sacrifices of health and limb and life, remain in a wretched state of poverty and dependence.
+By virtue of his private ownership of the social tool-made and used by the co-operative labor of the working class-the employer has the economic power to appropriate to himself, as a capitalist, what is produced by the social labor of the working class.
+This accounts for the fact that the capitalist becomes fabulously rich, lives in a palace where there is music and singing and dancing, and the luxury of all climes, while the workingmen who do the work and produce the wealth and endure the privations and make the sacrifices of health and limb and life, remain in a wretched state of poverty and dependence.

-The exploiting capitalist is the economic master and the political ruler in capitalist society, and as such holds the exploited wage worker in utter contempt.
+The exploiting capitalist is the economic master and the political ruler in capitalist society, and as such holds his exploited wage slaves in utter contempt.

-No master ever had any respect for his slave, and no slave ever had, or ever could have,2 any real love for his master.
+No master ever had any respect for his slave, and no slave ever had any love for his master.

-I must beg you to indulge the hoarseness of my voice, which has been somewhat strained addressing meetings of the Industrial Workers held in and about Chicago during the last two or three evenings;3 but, fortunately, my eyesight has not been strained reading the accounts of these meetings in the capitalist papers of Chicago.
+I must beg you to indulge the hoarseness of my voice, which has been somewhat strained addressing meetings of the Industrial Workers held in and about Chicago during the last two or three evenings; but, fortunately, my eyesight has not been strained reading the accounts of these meetings in the capitalist papers of Chicago.